Policies & procedures

 Students may purchase breakfast, a plate lunch, or a la carte items in the cafeteria.
 Parents may deposit money in their student's account in person in the morning or by using the PayPAMS online system.
 Students may also put money in their accounts in the morning or at lunch.
 Parents will be notified when the account is low.
 Parents are welcome to join their children for lunch, but be sure to check in the front office for a visitor's badge before going to the cafeteria.

-We are fortunate to have lots of volunteers in our building on a regular basis to assist our teachers.
+We love our volunteers at Kimberlin Academy.
+Unfortunately, during this time we are not allowed to have visitors on campus.
+We look forward to when we can have lots of volunteers in our building on a regular basis to assist our teachers.
 All volunteers are required to complete a background check each year and present a current photo ID upon entering the school.
 GISD and Kimberlin Academy are dedicated to doing everything possible to ensure the safety of our children.

 For a volunteer application, background check form or additional information about volunteering in GISD, visit the Volunteer Opportunities Overview page on the District website.